 • Pelvic or abdominal surgeries

-• Certain sexual transmitted infections
+• Certain sexually transmitted infections

 • Endometriosis